What is Sublimation Printing? What Do I Need To Start It?

 5. Computer/Laptop & Software

 The next important thing is a computer (you may have a computer or laptop in your home, so in that case, you can skip this heading).
-But if you don’t have one, you also have to invest in a computer/laptop whose price depends on its specification.
+But if you don’t have one, you also have to invest in a computer/laptop whose price depends on its specifications.
 It can be around $300 or even up to $1000.

 Read More: Best Laptops For Sublimation Printing